-Hunting seasons in northern BC are rapidly approaching, and it’s time to get ready.
-There’s plenty to do between now and your upcoming hunt.
+The fall hunting seasons will be here before we know it, and it’s time to get ready.
+There’s plenty to do between now and your upcoming hunts.
 Start preparing early, and be confident that you’re ready.

 Don’t procrastinate when it comes to logistics, packing and practice.
 Spending some time getting ready now, and do less cramming before the hunt.
 Here are four things that should be on your summer pre-trip checklist: